 - Depending on the size of the organisation, ensure you have regular meetings (monthly ideally) in which issues can be tabled and resolved.
 The format of the meetings is dependent on circumstances.
 If there are two family members in a large organisation, it’s probably a good idea for those two people to go and have a drink every month and compare notes.
 But if a significant number of the employees of a business are all part of your family, organise a once a month family meeting, in which irritations and grievances are aired and worked through.

 - Take the time to set up job-role-descriptions and expectations for all employees in the business, but especially for the family members.
 There is nothing so destructive as a family member in a business who doesn’t actually know what is expected from him or her.
 Job descriptions, clarity about what constitutes “great work”, clarity on deliverables and KPIs… Take the trouble to set them up and hold people, family members especially, accountable to them.

 - Ensure that there is great clarity about how people move up the ladder in the company.
 Family members especially must know that there is a quid pro quo: Not unless you deliver XYZ and you have proven to be good at your current role, will you be considered for promotion: Just because you are my son, doesn’t mean you will be promoted beyond what you proven yourself capable of.

-I’ve written various other articles about the highs and lows of being in a family business here, as well as my own experiences in family business here, and there is a page with resources about family business on my website here, and finally I have a page about the services I offer husband and wife family businesses here.
+I’ve written various other articles about the highs and lows of being in a family business here, as well as my own experiences in a family business here, and there is a page with family business resources on my website, and finally I have a page about the services I offer husband and wife family businesses here.